 (Chalk paint is the best paint for pumpkins!)

-How to make these DIY Painted Pumpkins
+How To Make Painted Pumpkins

 1. To start, wipe each of the pumpkins down with a damp paper towel to remove any dirt and to make sure the surface is clean for painting.